 Workers’ Compensation Benefits by State

-Max weekly TTD benefit, waiting period, and benefit percentage of average weekly wage (AWW) for all 50 states + DC, with 2026 rates where published.
-Range from Iowa’s $2,205 max to Mississippi’s $595.
+Max weekly TTD benefit, waiting period, and benefit percentage of average weekly wage (AWW) for all 50 states + DC.
+Every max weekly figure is cited to the statute or state agency that sets it.
+Range from Iowa’s $2,431 max down to Georgia’s $800.
 Texas remains the only state that lets employers opt out entirely.

 Reviewed by Leonard Goldberg, Editor · Last updated · What is workers’ comp?